anhaeh/fastapi2bucket/README.md

 This service has an internal cache for the lists objects.
 If you add or delete any file, this refresh the cache (considering the optional prefix).

-For the moment, it has a redis client and a null client, but it could extend with other cache clients (see cache.py).
+For the moment, it has a redis client and a null client, but it could be extended with other clients (see cache.py).

 `.env.sample` is an example configuration for the service.